jeaye/color_coded/README.md

 For various compatibility reasons, color_coded will attempt to download a known version of clang.
 This may add time to your configuration process, but it offers more stability across multiple platforms.

 **NOTE:** color_coded, to my knowledge, has not been tested on Windows.

+**ANOTHER NOTE:** color_coded does not currently play nicely with luajit.
+For the most stability, please ensure you're using vim as specified above.

 Usage
 ---
 Once color_coded is installed and compiled, it will automatically begin working the next time you start vim.
 In order for color_coded to know how your code must be compiled, you _may_ need to create a file describing the required compiler options.
 Note, color_coded assumes sane defaults and tries to allow for immediate usage (it favors C++ in this regard).